ilkerparmaksiz/ScopeControl/README.md

-# This program captures and save osiloscope waveform for Ds1054z
+# This program captures and saves oscilloscope waveforms for Rigol Ds1054z Oscilloscope

 It uses following [the API package](https://ds1054z.readthedocs.org/en/stable/api/index.html) and PyQt5.
 Therefore, You need to install this packages before you can run this program.
 There is also github repository for  [previous package](https://raw.githubusercontent.com/pklaus/ds1054z)